Playground Planning

 How to design responsible playgrounds?

 We all carry the responsibility of lowering carbon emissions.
-When planning your playground project, we'll give you the option to actively reduce carbon emissions by choosing one of our sustainable playground solutions - Born Green or Made Green.
-We urge you to have a conscientious approach at the top of your agenda when going into your playground construction details.
+When planning your playground, we give you a choice of contributing actively to reduce carbon emissions by choosing one of our responsible playground solutions Born Green or Made Green.
+We urge you to have a conscientious approach at the top of your agenda when deciding the materials to use in your play area.

 Step 5.
 How to zone your playground?

-Including zones within your playground layout plan is one of the most effective ways to maintain a sense of order and reduce conflicts.
-If your playground project is large enough, we recommend making different zones for different age groups.
+Zoning your playground is one of the best ways to create a space for all ages.
+We recommend making different zones for different age groups if you plan a large playground.
 From experience, we know that tweens and teenagers prefer to play and stay on the playground away from smaller children.
-Including zoning within your playground equipment plan makes it easy for children to find the area that is most age-appropriate for them.
+Designing the playground equipment to the age group of the specific zone also makes it easy for children to find the age-appropriate play zone.
 The more play structures and equipment variety, the longer the children stay.
-This is, of course, also determined by the size of your planned playground project.
+This is, of course, also determined by the size of your planned playground area.

 Step 6.
 How to choose playground surfacing material?

-Surfacing can be used to zone your space and enhance play.
-Surfacing is a significant part of your playground construction project and is just as important as site design and play equipment.
+The surfacing can be a way of zoning your space and, in fact, also enhance and increase play value.
+Surfacing is a significant part of your playground planning project and is just as important as the design and play equipment.

-Incorporating the playground theme into the surfacing can enhance the overall effectiveness of the site e.g., rails under a train or water splashes under a ship
+Do I want the playground theme to be incorporated into the surfacing?
+It's a great way to support the overall theme, e.g., rails under a train or water splashes under a ship

-Sand and engineered wood fibre are cheaper surfacing options, however they require regular top-ups and daily maintenance
+Sand and engineered wood fibre are cheaper options.
+However, these surface materials need regular top-ups and daily maintenance

-Flexotop is a more expensive solution but requires less maintenance in the long run
+Flexotop is a more expensive solution but is low maintenance and accessible.

 Step 7.
 How to time manage your playground project?

 Having a good overview of your timeline is critical when planning a playground.
-Most playground suppliers need at least 3 months to fully prepare and service the equipment you're interested in.
+Most playground suppliers need at least 3 months to fully prepare the equipment you are interested in.
 This is especially true for larger or custom-made playgrounds, where the turnaround times can span up to 6 months.
 Therefore, do not postpone contacting the supplier, even if you have not fully finalised the floor layout and equipment list of your playground.

 Below are the three main stages of the planning process: